AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

    - Accept `Dynamic Block Template` as the default **[!UICONTROL Template]**.

-      This determines the template that is used to format the rotator, based on whether the rotator is to stand alone, or be placed inside existing text.
+      This setting determines the template that is used to format the rotator, based on whether the rotator is to stand alone, or be placed inside existing text.

       ![Rotator layout updates](./assets/widget-dynamic-block-rotator-layout-updates.png)<!-- zoom -->